WSNN-LD

-WSNN-LD, virtual channel 39 (UHF digital channel 26), is a low-powered television station licensed to Sarasota, Florida, United States.
-Owned by Citadel Communications and managed by LDB Media, LLC, the station's Suncoast News Network (SNN) service provides news coverage focusing primarily on the North Port-Bradenton-Sarasota Metropolitan Statistical Area (including Sarasota, Manatee, and Charlotte counties).
-SNN operates in conjunction with the Sarasota Herald-Tribune, and is headquartered in downtown Sarasota.
+WSNN-LD (channel 39) is a low-power television station in Sarasota, Florida, United States, affiliated with MyNetworkTV.
+Owned by Nexstar Media Group as sister to NBC affiliate WFLA-TV (channel 8) and CW owned-and-operated station WTTA (channel 38), the station's Suncoast News Network (SNN) service provides news coverage focusing primarily on the North Port–Bradenton–Sarasota Metropolitan Statistical Area (including Sarasota, Manatee, and Charlotte counties).
+SNN originally operated in conjunction with then-sister newspaper Sarasota Herald-Tribune, and is headquartered in downtown Sarasota.
+The station's transmitter is located on Fruitville Road east of the city.

-On cable, the station is carried on Comcast channel 6 (SD) and 400 (HD) in Sarasota and Charlotte Counties; Frontier FiOS on channel 9 (SD) and 509 (HD); and Spectrum channel 20 (SD) and 1020 (HD).
-WSNN's transmitter is located on Cedar Hammock Lane in Sarasota.

 History

-The SNN operation was launched on July 17, 1995, exclusively on Comcast.
+On January 24, 1995, the Sarasota Herald-Tribune and Comcast announced a partnership to create a 24-hour news channel serving in Sarasota and Charlotte counties.
+The name of the channel was announced on May 20, 1995 as Sarasota News Now.
+The SNN operation was launched on July 17, 1995.
 Over its history, it was branded as SNN Local News, SNN Local News 6, SNN News 6 and Six News Now, which were often used interchangeably.
 SNN received national attention in 2007, when a clip of chief meteorologist Justin Mosely (who worked with the channel from 2004 to 2013 and returned in March 2014) reacting frightened after a cockroach crawled up his leg during a live weather segment went viral after it was posted on various video websites including YouTube.